sagemath/trac_to_gh/Issue 5604.md

 CC:  mvngu

 This would make it easy to create purple, for example, as red+blue.

+Related tickets:

+* #5601 - predefine colors in Sage.
+* #5602 - make .lighter() and .darker() methods for Sage Color objects.
+* #5603 - make a .mix() method for Sage color objects.
+* #5604 - average Color objects when adding them together.
+* #5605 - Construct Color objects using hsl and hsv values.

 Issue created by migration from https://trac.sagemath.org/ticket/5604